SAP/cloud-sdk-currency-conversion/README.md

 #### Get Bulk Conversions

-Get multiple currency pairs converted through a single call.
+Multiple currency pairs can be converted through a single call.
 You can use the library methods to get more than one currency pair converted simultaneously.

 #### Get Direct and Indirect Conversions